Truth and Knowledge: Formal Properties

-So we chose violation in a comparatively smaller subset.
+For homogenousness, we chose violation in a comparatively smaller subset.
 As said above, this corresponds to the non-monotonicity idea, and, intuitively, going from a big set to a very small set, more things can happen.
 The smaller a subset, the less likely homogenousness is expected.

 We then have a construction similar to defeasible inheritance as metatheory, so overall a coherent approach on object and meta level.